-During the big “Flash crash” in 2012 when most hotel websites were still built in Flash and almost no one had mobile friendly sites, we published some guides on what to do and what to avoid for hotel websites.
+During the big “Flash crash” in 2012 when most hotel websites were still built in Flash and almost no one had mobile friendly sites, we published some guides on what to do and what to avoid for hotel website design.
 But these tips below still apply to anyone who wants to give their hotel website a facelift.

 How can you know what you should be doing for your next website?
 What are the hotel marketing elements that must be taken into account in the design?
 And which ones should be avoided?

-The design, architecture, and development of a hotel’s website is paramount in its success for obvious reasons, not the least of which is direct revenue.
+The design, architecture, data collection, and development of a hotel’s website is paramount in its success for obvious reasons, not the least of which is direct revenue.
 With that in mind, we’ve compiled a list of the key elements and tools that hotel website designers should take into account when re-designing a hotel website.

 The navigation on your site should be self-explanatory and easy to understand.
 In other words, the navigation needs to answer the questions your visitors are already thinking, the main three questions are: